 “We work until four or five in the morning,” she laments after a morning of rescuing four dogs.
 “Some days are quieter and we think ‘Oh, maybe tonight we’ll get to go to bed on time, and then at 3 a.m, we get a call.
 I am 62 years old.
 I haven’t seen my family in six months.
 I have more than 1,000 dogs, split between two shelters and my home, where I have about 400.
 Many of these already need medical care.
 It’s pure madness.”

 Rescuers have had no choice but to respond, ploughing through transport restrictions and limited access to veterinary care.

 Some have dug deeper into their own pockets and sometimes, those of their friends and family.
 Fundraisers have been held in haste.
-Others, like the Puppy Rescue Crew Foundation (PRCF) in the northeastern city of Guwahati, have been lucky to have the support of the local state police, who pitched in with rescues.
+Others, like the Puppy Rescue Crew Foundation (PRCF) in Guwahati, have been lucky to have the support of the local state police, who pitched in with rescues.

-Second Chance Adoption Center in the southern city of Bengaluru quickly hit full capacity and began issuing adoption appeals by the dozen to make space.
-“We have had over 100 calls (since March) but unfortunately we have been able to take in only half that volume,” said Sanjana Madappa, a rescuer who works closely with the centre.
+Second Chance Adoption Center in Bengaluru quickly hit full capacity and began issuing adoption appeals by the dozen to make space.
+“We have had over 100 calls (since March) but unfortunately we have been able to take in only half that volume,” says Sanjana Madappa, a rescuer who works closely with the centre.

 Stories like these give us hope, and balance out the trauma of knowing of or even accidentally chancing upon graphic and triggering images of animals on social media.
 But the truth is, animal rescue and welfare organisations shouldn’t have to even exist.